-State programs do not automatically apply to every resident.
+The programs do not automatically apply to every resident.
 Keep in mind that these programs apply based upon where you work, not where you live.
-If you commute out of state you may not be covered.
+If you commute across a border, you may not be covered.

 Government employees are often not included.
 If you work for the federal, state, county, or municipal government, you may not have coverage.
 Teachers are often government employees.
 People working in cash businesses may see lower levels of income replacement – because they may report lower income.

 The five states with mandated temporary disability programs are: California, Hawaii, New Jersey, New York, and Rhode Island.
-While nice to have if you become disabled the benefit amounts may be limited in multiple ways.
+People subject to the mandates are grateful when they are physically unable to work.
+However, the benefit amounts may be limited in multiple ways.

-The monthly benefit amount is limited by percentage which ranges from 50% to 66%.
-At minimum these levels leave workers with at least a 1/3 cut in take-home-pay.
+The monthly benefit amount is limited by percentage, which ranges from 50% to 66%.
+At minimum, these levels burden workers with at least a 1/3 cut in take-home-pay.

-The monthly benefit amount is also limited by a hard dollar cap.
+A hard dollar cap always limits the monthly benefit amount.
 The amount of the hard dollar cap may increase each year, or stay the same for decades.
 Hard dollar caps limiting the monthly benefit amount start at $170 per week in New York.
 That amount is a mere pittance.

 The monthly benefits amounts are also limited by the duration.
-Many people ask “how long does state short term disability last?”
-It lasts for 6 months in four states, and 12 months in California.
+Many people ask, “How long does state short term disability last?”
+It lasts for 6 months, except in California where it lasts for 12 months.

-State benefits are often taxable.
-Each state varies how the premiums are paid.
-If benefits are taxed it lowers the amount of spendable income replacement received.
+Claims payments are often taxable.
+Each varies how the premiums are paid.
+If claims payments are taxed, it lowers the amount of spendable income replacement received.

-One of the most frequently searched terms online is: “Does my state offer state short term disability benefits?”
-Fill in the blank with any of the 45 other states.
-The answer is always no. Fortunately there are alternatives.
+One of the most frequently searched terms online is, “Does blank offer state short-term disability benefits?”
+Fill in the blank with any of the 45 other answers.
+The answer is always no. Fortunately, there are alternatives.

-Every state allows people to purchase individual short term disability.
+Anyone can purchase individual short-term disability.
 Even those with mandates provide residents to purchase policies to increase the benefit amount, or extend the payment duration.

-The people most often asking whether there is state mandated short term disability where they live are those needing the benefits.
-Growing families with income needs during maternity leave ask this question the most.
+The people most often asking whether there is state mandated short-term disability where they live are those needing the benefits.
+Growing families ask this question the most during maternity leave.
+They might fare much better if they asked the question while investigating the average cost of IVF.
+Coverage must begin prior to conception.

 Most employers do not provide paid maternity leave.
-Only three states mandated paid parental leave as an extension of their state disability programs.
-Private short term disability for maternity leave provides a viable alternative.
+Only three states mandate paid parental leave as an extension of their disability programs.
+Private policies provide a viable alternative.

 Policies covering normal childbirth are only available as an employee benefit program.
 Only policies covering normal childbirth apply during most maternity leave situations.
-States do not require employers to offer the policies, but many employers elect to offer a voluntary option.
+Employers are not required to offer the policies, but many employers elect to offer a voluntary option.

 On the Job Accidents

-All 50 states mandate temporary disability income replacement for on the job accidents and injuries.
+All 50 mandate temporary disability income replacement for on-the-job accidents and injuries.
+Workers compensation covers on-the-job conditions.
 Medical care is often covered as well.

-All 50 states administer Social Security Disability Insurance in partnership with the federal government.
-The program does not cover temporary disabilities.
-Contact the disabilities determination office in your state to apply for benefits.
-You disability must be expected to last for 12 months or longer, or result in death.
+All 50 administer Social Security Disability Insurance in partnership with the federal government.
+The program does not cover temporary medical conditions.
+Contact your local office to apply for benefits.
+You medical condition must be expected to last for 12 months or longer, or result in death.